FabienCoutant/SparkUp/README.md

 below:
 _This configuration allows data like the campaign list to be fetched even if the user isn't connected_

-**In case you want to deploy this DApp on a external provider you should use the config with var instead of the .env file**
+**In case you want to deploy this DApp on an external provider you should use the config with var instead of the .env file**

 ```
 REACT_APP_INFURA_KEY = "YOUR_INFURA_ID"